namelessu/Notes/Useless College Notes/Human Rights/Lecture 1.md

 ## Historical overview of human rights
 [Refrence](https://www.un.org/en/about-us/universal-declaration-of-human-rights)
 - Magna Carta (1215) UK: Early recognition of rights.
-- Universal Declaration of Human Rights (UDHR) (1948): Foundation of modern human rights.b
+- Universal Declaration of Human Rights (UDHR) (1948): Foundation of modern human rights.
 #### 1. **Magna Carta**:-
  - Was issued in june 1215 and was the first document to put into writing the principle that the king and his government was not above the law
 #### 2. **UDHR(Universal Declaration of Human Rights)**